 Real-time alerts for behavior change is huge.
 We all have bad habits and they’re not going to change overnight.

-— Karen Smerchek, President, Veriha Trucking
+— Karen Smerchek, President at Veriha Trucking

 Driveri helps Veriha’s managers work more efficiently as well.
 First, drivers are self-coaching via the app.
 Next, managers are spending 50% less time reviewing videos because of the high accuracy of the analysis.
 Finally, the manager portal highlights trends like extreme increases or decreases to scores, which may signify a driver who is embracing the coaching, or a driver that’s having issues and needs support.
 Smerchek adds, “Most of the data we need can be found in the portal summaries.”